zapier/formatic/README.md

 Yeah, yeah.
 Look at the plugins in `/lib/plugins` to see how plugins are used to build a formatic instance that can do, you guessed it, forms!

+Forms are currently a work in progress though.
+So far, the effort has gone toward getting the plugin system working so we can build form stuff on top of that.
+In fact, the types plugin is a plugin that adds in "mini plugins" to support various form elements and cool dynamic stuff.